mer-hybris/hadk.sailfishos.org/subsystems.rst

 Audio
 *****

-For audio, Mer / Sailfish OS uses PulseAudio as the main mixer.
+For audio, Sailfish OS uses PulseAudio as the main mixer.
 For audio routing ohmd is used.

 TODO: Add info about audio routing configuration